TypeCellOS/BlockNote/README.md

 └── tests               - Playwright end to end tests
 ```

-# Development

-We use [Lerna](https://lerna.js.org/) to manage the monorepo with separate packages.

 ## Running

 To run the project, open the command line in the project's root directory and enter the following commands:

     # Install all required npm modules for lerna, and bootstrap lerna packages
     npm install
-    npm run bootstrap

-    # Start the editor project
+    # Start the example project
     npm start

-## Updating packages

-If you've pulled changes from git that add new or update existing dependencies, use `npm run bootstrap` instead of `npm install` to install updated dependencies!

 ## Adding packages